zkoss/zkdoc/zk_component_ref/SelectEvent.md

 ## Get the Previous Selected Objects

-If users want to know which of the selected objects are new added or removed, they can use the *getPreviousSelectedObjects* method to filter out.
+{% include versionSince\| 7.0.1 %} If users want to know which of the selected objects are new added or removed, they can use the *getPreviousSelectedObjects* method to filter out.
 The information is available only when the target component has a model.

 ## Get the Unselected Items

-If users want to know which of the selected items are deselected, they can use the *getUnselectedItems* method to filter out. (if a model exists and is in paging mold, it should return null)
+{% include versionSince\| 7.0.1 %} If users want to know which of the selected items are deselected, they can use the *getUnselectedItems* method to filter out. (if a model exists and is in paging mold, it should return null)

 ## Get the Unselected Objects

-If users want to know which of the selected objects are deselected, they can use the *getUnselectedObjects* method to filter out.
+{% include versionSince\| 7.0.1 %} If users want to know which of the selected objects are deselected, they can use the *getUnselectedObjects* method to filter out.
 The information is available only when the target component has a model.

 # Supported events